The Red Widow Murders

 The Red Widow Murders is a mystery novel by the American writer John Dickson Carr (1906–1977), who published it under the name of Carter Dickson.
 It is a locked room mystery and features his series detective, Sir Henry Merrivale.

 Plot summary

 An oddly assorted group of people draw cards to see who will spend the night locked into a room said to be haunted by the "Red Widow"—a legendary figure who was married to the executioner who guillotined French aristocrats.
 In the morning, the victim is found dead, locked inside a room whose door was continuously under observation.
-He has been poisoned by curare, which must be absorbed into the body through a break in the skin, but no wounds of any kind are found on the body.
+He has been poisoned with curare, which must be absorbed into the body through a break in the skin, but no wounds of any kind are found on the body.
 Henry Merrivale must solve the mystery.